 For purposes of accessing crime victims' compensation, Del.
 Code Ann. tit.
-11, § 9002(14) (Definitions) defines "victim" as "a person who sustains a personal injury or is killed by the act of any other person during the commission of a crime."
-Further, Del.
+11, § 9002(14) (Definitions) defines "victim" as "a person who sustains a personal injury or is killed by the act of any other person during the commission of a crime."23 Further, Del.
 Code Ann. tit.
-11, § 787(m)(1), (2) (Trafficking an individual, forced labor and sexual servitude) expressly makes victims of human trafficking eligible for crime victims' compensation, stating, a.
-Any specific offense set forth in Chapter 5 of this title, if the offense was committed after July 1, 1973, and contains the characteristics of murder, rape, unlawful sexual intercourse, unlawful sexual penetration or unlawful sexual contact, manslaughter, assault, kidnapping, arson, burglary, riot, robbery, unlawful use of explosives, unlawful use of firearms, stalking, or endangering the welfare of a child.
+11, § 787(m)(1), (2)24 (Trafficking an individual, forced labor and sexual servitude) expressly makes victims of human trafficking eligible for crime victims' compensation, stating, g.
+Any act that contains the characteristics of domestic violence or abuse.